 Role: Catherine Sloper

 With The Heiress, Olivia de Havilland won her second Oscar (the first one was for To Each His Own).
-This is my favourite Olivia de Havilland’s performance, and it was a very well-deserved Oscar.
-Well, I’ve noticed that, when you are under the direction of William Wyler, the chance to win an Oscar are high!
-Olivia de Havilland, Greer Garson, Teresa Wright, Audrey Hepburn, Barbra Streisand, Fredric Marsh, Charlton Heston, Bette Davis, Walter Brennan, Harold Russell, Burl Ives, Hugh Griffith, and Fay Bainter are all actors that won an Oscar for a William Wyler’s film.
+This is for me her best performance, so it was a well-deserved Oscar.
+It seems that, when you are under the direction of William Wyler, the chances to win an Oscar are high!
+Olivia de Havilland, Greer Garson, Teresa Wright, Audrey Hepburn, Barbra Streisand, Fredric March, Charlton Heston, Bette Davis, Walter Brennan, Harold Russell, Burl Ives, Hugh Griffith, and Fay Bainter are all actors who won an Oscar for a William Wyler’s film.
 That’s a great bunch of people!
 But let’s focus on the beautiful Olivia de Havilland.
-In The Heiress, Olivia played the part of Catherine Sloper with so much subtlety.
+In The Heiress, she plays the part of Catherine Sloper with so much subtlety.
 We can see she took this thing very seriously and did everything she could to act perfectly.
 And that was a success.
-I talk about subtleties, because there’s a lot of little details in this acting and in this character.
+I talk about subtleties because there’s a lot of little details in this acting performance and in this character.
 It’s very interesting to see how Olivia shows us the evolution of Catherine Sloper.
-At the beginning of the film, Catherine is a shy, kind and also a little weak lady who is desperately in love with the handsome Morris Townsend, but after she starts to believe that Morris really wants to marry her for her money, she changes completely.
-She becomes someone much more strong and now more independent.
-Even her little soft and shy voice becomes more deep and more serious.
-Playing the part of Catherine Sloper was probably not easy, and Olivia de Havilland done it very well.
+At the beginning of the film, Catherine is a shy, kind and also sort of a weak lady who is desperately in love with the handsome Morris Townsend, but after she starts to realize that Morris only wants to marry her for her money, she changes completely.
+She becomes someone much stronger and much more independent.
+Even her little soft and shy voice becomes deeper and more serious.
+Playing the part of Catherine Sloper was probably not easy, and Olivia de Havilland did it very well.